hmcalister/COSC343-EV3-Bot/README.md

 We have created a `Robot` class that will abstract away a lot of the details for the robot.
 This allows us to program an abstract method of finding the tower, without having to constantly add checks for things like black squares.

-We have decided to decouple the position representation of our robot from the detection of the black squares.
-This means that even if we miss a black square (possible due to messy real world application) we will not move an entire square off where we *think* we are.
-By making our position representation depend only on how far we have moved, we allow for more accurate methods.

 We have also decided that to simplify the representation we will use cartesian coordinates to represent position, with integer values corresponding to black squares.
-For example, when the rotation axis is exactly over black square 1 we are at coordinate (0,0).
+For example, when the light sensor is exactly over black square 1 we are at coordinate (0,0).
 At black square 34 we are at (3,2).

-We have decided to keep to the basic movement options of moving strictly forward and turning only at right angles, although our code has support for general rotations and speeds.
+We have decided to keep to the basic movement options of moving strictly forward and turning only at right angles.

 Our current attack plan is to move to coordinate (10, 3) i.e. black square 56 and then try columns methodically until we touch the tower using the `check_distance_for_touch` method.